 mental health (48 percent) or mental and physical health (52 percent).

-In addition, according to the patients, just 66 percent of psychiatrists
+In addition, respondents with schizophrenia said that just 66 percent of

-asked them about issues pertaining to their weight, 49 percent asked them
+psychiatrists asked them about issues pertaining to their weight, and less

-about their body weight, and less than half addressed issues related to blood
+than half addressed issues related to weight, blood pressure, blood sugar

 About 62 percent of respondents with schizophrenia said that their